 There is an independent heating system and in addition there are a nice wood stove in the kitchen and a romantic fireplace in the bedroom.

-The house is fully equipped, and we provide bed linen and towels, as well as the possibility to share meals with our family.
+The house is fully equipped, and we provide bed linen and towels.

 The place is very quiet despite being located in the historical centre of the village.